yeehaa123/yeehaa.io/src/content/Profiles/yeehaa.md

 alias: yeehaa
 socials:
   linkedin: https://www.linkedin.com/in/yeehaa/
-description: Jan Hein Hoogstad, known as Yeehaa, is a professional active on LinkedIn.
-Yeehaa is also a writer and curator.
-His writings explore themes like internet fragmentation, ecosystem architecture, and global internet variations.
-He has curated a course focused on aligning goals through personal and professional development.
+description: Jan Hein Hoogstad, also known as Yeehaa, is a skilled professional with notable expertise in internet fragmentation and ecosystem design.
+He has authored influential blog posts on transforming online spaces and the global variations of internet use.
 tags:
   - internet
   - design
   - tech
-  - future
   - global
   - access
   - skills
-  - career
-  - growth
-  - swot
 blurb: Jan Hein Hoogstad, also known as Yeehaa, is a skilled professional renowned for his expertise in his field.
 Connect with him on LinkedIn to explore his extensive experience and insights.
-checksum: 0273bfe634df501890b4f04a970733b2
+checksum: 5e066a143c225a9499094e41b7e7d792
-profileImageURL: 0273bfe634df501890b4f04a970733b2-profile.png
+profileImageURL: 5e066a143c225a9499094e41b7e7d792-profile.png
-bannerImageURL: 0273bfe634df501890b4f04a970733b2-banner.png
+bannerImageURL: 5e066a143c225a9499094e41b7e7d792-banner.png
 articles:
   - title: Align the Misaligned
     excerpt: Ecosystem architecture reimagines the fragmented internet, drawing on